n0spaces/get-stick-bugged-lol/README.md

 ## Usage
 #### In the terminal
-Installing the package will register the `gsbl` command in the terminal.
+Installing the package will register the `gsbl` command in the terminal (or you can use `python -m gsbl`).
 To use the image `input.png` to generate the video `output.mp4`:
 ```
 gsbl input.png output.mp4
 ```